0xxCodemonkey/SecretNET.NFT/README.md

 );
 ```
 ### [Approve](https://0xxcodemonkey.github.io/SecretNET.NFT/html/M-SecretNET.NFT.Snip721Tx.Approve.htm)
 Approve is used to grant an address permission to transfer a single token.
 This can only be performed by the token's owner or, in compliance with CW-721, an address that has inventory-wide approval to transfer the owner's tokens.
-Approve is provided to maintain compliance with CW-721, but the owner can use SetWhitelistedApproval to accomplish the same thing if specifying a token_id and approve_token AccessLevel for transfer.
+Approve is provided to maintain compliance with CW-721, but the owner can use SetWhitelistedApproval to accomplish the same thing if specifying a `token_id` and `approve_token` AccessLevel for `transfer`.
 ``` csharp
 Approve(
 	MsgApprove msg,